Faculty

 Dr. Vrinda Kadiyali is a leading scholar in marketing, economics and strategy.
 Her research uses text and image analysis to answer questions of interest to managers and public policymakers.
 She has numerous publications in the top disciplinary journals, including Marketing Science, Management Science, Rand Journal of Economics and Journal of Econometrics.
 She has served on editorial boards and refereed for several leading marketing and economics journals and organizations.

-Kadiyali introduced the business strategy core at Johnson and currently teaches it across several programs at the SC Johnson Graduate School of Management.
-Previously, she taught courses on Internet marketing, channels of distribution and marketing models, as well as PhD courses.
+Kadiyali introduced the business strategy core at Johnson and currently teaches it across several programs.
+Previously, she taught courses on internet marketing, channels of distribution and marketing models, and PhD courses.
 She is the winner of numerous teaching awards, most recently Best Professor in the EMBA/MS Cornell Weill Healthcare Leadership Program.

 Elizabeth A. “Beta” Mannix, PhD